geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 # Before We Dive In

-Variable Projection was introduced by Gene Golub and Victor Pereyra[^golub_pereyra2002].
+Variable Projection was introduced by Gene Golub and Victor Pereyra[^golub_pereyra2002] in 1973 in their seminal (Golub 1973) paper.
 I based much of the content of this article on the publication of Dianne O'Leary and Bert Rust (O'Leary 2007).
 They do an excellent job of breaking the method down in terms of familiar linear algebra.
 Furthermore, they give helpful practical